Active with an Ostomy: My Experience and Tips on Getting Started

 Choosing bladder removal with an ileal conduit

-I chose to go with having an ileal conduit placed because I was working in a pediatric gastroenterology office and knew that I could have a good quality of life with an ostomy.
-What I didn't know was just how challenging the entire treatment process really was going to be.
+I chose to go with an ileal conduit because I was working in a pediatric gastroenterology office and knew that I could have a good quality of life with an ostomy.
+What I didn't know was how challenging the entire treatment process really was going to be.
 I especially didn't realize just how much I would be physically torn down by the journey.

 Still, I was determined to have an active life again.
 I still strive for that.